randybias/cloudscaling.com/blog/openstack/_posts/2015-09-15-five-things-openstack-needs-to-do-now.markdown

 - OpenStack
 ---

-# Five Things OpenStack Needs to Do ...
-Now.

 At the most recent [OpenStack SV 2015](http://www.openstacksv.com) event, I was invited to speak and provide a viewpoint on OpenStack's future.
 The year before in 2014 I gave a talk entitled "[Lie of the Benevolent Dictator](https://www.youtube.com/watch?v=zOAb6wfBYxU)" which spawned the Product Working Group for OpenStack.
 A blog posting entitled [The Future of OpenStack is Now, 2015](http://www.cloudscaling.com/blog/openstack/the-future-of-openstack-is-now-2015/) in January of this year summed that presentation up along with providing some more color.
 I have spoken at length on the topic of OpenStack's future and so it can be challenging to take that discussion to the next level.
 So this year I tried something just a little bit different.

 I tried to spend more time riffing and talking from the heart (than normal) and focused on delivering 5 simple slides in 20 minutes.
 That's 4-5 minutes per slide instead of my normal 1 minute per slide.
 In other words, it may be difficult to get all of the value from this deck that you normally would unless you watch the video itself.